bureson/nn-compass/scenes/dilemma6.md

  - total: round(((accountability * ambiguity) / 100) - (100 - strategic))

 # Feedback
- Consider inviting Hanne into a shared reflection on how your different working style preferences led to this situation, and identify ways to work around these in the future.
-Perhaps Hanne can learn how to better raise concerns with you, and perhaps you can learn how to better communicate decisions to your team.
-This is a dilemma of balancing your own authenticity as a manager with your team members' needs, awareness of own and others' emotions, and providing sincere feedback.
+Good choice.
+You are right to suggest a systematic problem solving before committing to a particular solution, and it's great that you're inviting Lisa to be a part of this.
+As an AM, it's important to be able to coach and delegate work to your employees.
+This is a dilemma of developing team members and solving problems systematically and to root cause.